-Usually two different types of ear drops will be given to you the day of surgery.
-Cortisporin ear drops (or its generic) are to be used immediately after surgery for 3 days (3-4 drops each ear 3 times per day).
+Cortisporin ear drops (or its generic) may be prescribed to be used immediately after surgery for 3 days (3-4 drops each ear 3 times per day).
 If there is drainage from the ear after 3 days continue to use the drops until the day before your office visit.
 Discontinue these drops if they cause severe pain or a skin rash develops.
-You should substitute Vasocidin drops if any of these problems develop.
-Vasocidin drops are to be used in the ear if water accidentally enters the ear canal.
-This will help prevent water contamination related ear drainage.
-Vasocidin drops are actually an eye medication, but we prescribe them as a safe gentle medication for the ears.
-Both drops should be warmed by holding them in the hand for 5 minutes and inserting into the ear canal along the side.
+Drops should be warmed by holding them in the hand for 5 minutes and inserting into the ear canal along the side.
 You can "pump" them into the ear by pushing on the soft cartilage tissue located in front of the ear canal (the tragus).

 Ear drainage may occur immediately after the procedure or at any time while the tubes are in place.
 Yellow clear fluid or mucous may drain for several days to weeks after the surgery.
 It is not unusual to see a bloody discharge following surgery.

 Cotton can be kept in the ear canal and should be changed as needed to keep dry.
 If after the immediate post-operative period, profuse, foul-smelling discharge drains from the ear this indicates an infection.
 When this occurs, you should begin by using ear drops for 3 days.
 If the drainage continues beyond 3 days then you should call the office to determine if additional medicine and/or an office visit is necessary.

 Tympanostomy tubes usually stay in place from 6 months to several years.
 It is important to have an ear checkup about every 6 months during this time period.
 An audiogram is usually obtained at some point after the ear has healed.
 The tubes will eventually fall out of the eardrum and into the ear canal.
-Some children will note some mild discomfort or bloody drainage at this time.
+Some patients will note mild discomfort or bloody drainage at this time.
 The small hole in the eardrum at the old tube site usually heals within several weeks.
 Your doctor will instruct you to when it is safe to allow water in the ears.